Do Bond Issuers Shop for Favorable Credit Ratings?

 This paper provides empirical evidence of ratings shopping among corporate bonds.
-I show that firms are more likely to obtain ratings for new issues from an agency that is expected to rate their bonds relatively favorably, and firms are also more likely to delay publication of any unfavorable ratings.
-This bias is strongest among bonds that are more complex to rate, and during times when the Baa--Aaa spread is high.
-I also find that firms manage the number of ratings near a regulation-based threshold.
-Moreover, bonds with a shopped rating are more likely to default, but investors account for this bias and ask for higher yields for these bonds.
+Firms are more likely to solicit ratings from an agency that is expected to rate their bonds relatively favorably, and firms are also more likely to delay publication of any unfavorable ratings.
+This bias is strongest among bonds that are complex to rate, and in times when the Baa-Aaa spread is high.
+I also show that firms strategically manage the number of ratings near a regulation-driven threshold.
+Bonds with a shopped rating are more likely to default, but investors account for this bias and demand higher yields for these bonds.

 Number of Pages in PDF File: 65